September 20, 2022

 Trees providing a bit of respite from the afternoon sun

-I’d hiked much slower than normal while walking with Simon this morning.
+I’d hiked slower than normal while walking with Simon this morning.
 And although I didn’t regret that decision, that leisurely pace didn’t bode well for an ambitious mileage day.
 I’d probably have to walk until well after 5 pm to get to Larrabetzu.
 Did I really want to do that to myself today?

 I’d been on the fence about whether to make a reservation today, and I still hadn’t made one while I was in Guernica (where I’d access to wi-fi), so I was going to roll the dice.
 If the albergue in Eskerika had beds available there, I’d stop after just 29 kilometers for the day.